 A VPN is a secure connection between the computer you use and a VPN service’s servers.
 It provides a second layer of security to your Internet connection and offers security and privacy benefits.
 If a normal VPN protects your privacy so what does a decentralized VPN do?
 How is it different?
 Let’s dig and find out the workings of a decentralized VPN.

-What is a VPN?
-How does it work?
+What is a VPN and How does it work

 Before entering into the details of decentralized VPN functions, think about the way a normal VPN operates first.
 A standard VPN provides a secure connection between two areas on the web.
 Consider it as a tunnel that runs beneath the mountain.
 Both sides connect to a direct route to the top of the mountain.
 In this example, the mountains are actually the internet.